herofilo/StormCat/StormCat/README.txt

 	3) Checking the version of the Sketchup files to be imported in Moviestorm with the Modder's Workshop
 	4) Optionally restoring Moviestorm addon files disguised as archive files

+PLEASE NOTE: a full User's Guide is currently under production and will be released ASAP.

-WHAT'S NEW (1.7.1):
+WHAT'S NEW (1.8.0):
 -----------
-* Major overhaul of the User Interface
+* Contextual menu now available for the Catalogue Index table
+* Multiple catalogues can be loaded at the same time in different windows (instances) of the application
-* (Hopefully) Much better and more complete catalogue management
+* More coherent and complete recollection and reporting of issues
-* New types of "assets" listed and searchable:
-	Animations
-	Stocks
-	Demo/Start Movies
-* Addon catalogue table:
-	- Double-click: shows contents for selected row
-	- New option in contextual menu: export to Excel
-	- Added columns (AddonBasicInfo):
-		Description
-		Statiscs of assets
-	- Autosave
+* Asset info: Prop variant names listed in Extra Info.
-* Bugs fixed:
+* Asset Search:
-	- Searching assets:
-		- when an asset name is specified
-		- when the type of addon is specified (official content pack/third-party addon)
-	- Some other minor bugs
+	- Filtering by ExtraInfo
+	- Fixed problem with filtering by tags

 Please refer to the VERSION HISTORY section for a complete history of changes in the program